jpreese/go-slowdownloader/README.md

-# go-slowdownloader
+# slowimage
-A module that downloads stuff really slowly
+A module that downloads images.
+Slowly.